encode/django-rest-framework/docs/api-guide/fields.md

 - `max_value` Validate that the number provided is no greater than this value.
 - `min_value` Validate that the number provided is no less than this value.
-- `exclusive_min` If true, validate that the number provided is no greater than or equals `min_value`.
+- `exclusive_min` If true, validate that the number provided is no greater than or equals to `min_value`.
+- `exclusive_max` If true, validate that the number provided is no less than or equals to `max_value`.

 ## DecimalField